The way a neighborhood looks and feels when you walk or drive around it, from

 Notable & Unique: Real Estate

-In addition, 84.9% of the real estate in the Paul W Bryant Dr / Queen City Ave neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+In addition, renter-occupied real estate is dominant in the Paul W Bryant Dr / Queen City Ave neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 84.9%, which is higher than 95.7% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Paul W Bryant Dr / Queen City Ave neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 64.7%, which is higher than 99.5% of all U.S. neighborhoods.